pypeaday/soonish/docs/user-interaction-workflows.md

 - Assumptions:
   - API datetimes are ISO8601 and UTC (or include explicit timezone offset).
-  - Email is required for all participants; anonymous participants do not have accounts.
+  - Email is required for all subscribers; anonymous subscribers do not have accounts.
   - Apprise supports all needed channels; credentials/tokens are embedded in user-provided Apprise URLs.
 - Constraints:
   - Async-first implementation (FastAPI + Temporal).